NSW Work Injury Claim

 The NSW workers compensation system is one of the most complex in Australia.
 It is governed by a thick web of legislation, regulations, and SIRA guidelines.
 Insurers rely on workers not knowing the technicalities — like how to properly calculate PIAWE or how to identify a "deemed denial."

 Our approach is different.
 We don't just manage claims; we run them strategically.
-We identify critical thresholds early — whether you are aiming for the 11% physical gateway or trying to reach the 21% "High Needs" status that protects your payments for life.
+We identify critical thresholds early — whether you are aiming for the 11% physical gateway or trying to reach the 21% "High Needs" status that may affect long-term weekly-payment and treatment rights, depending on the evidence and statutory requirements.

 That means helping clients compare immediate statutory options with longer-term pathways likelump sum WPI claimsand, where negligence exists,work injury damages.
 It also means acting quickly when a matter shifts from routine administration into a real dispute.